How My First Coffee Cupping Experience Humbled Me

 4. El Salvador Finca El Talapo – Tanager Coffee (Guddina Subscription)

-This coffee was solid, but didn’t quite have the complexities of the three coffees before it.
+This coffee was solid but didn’t quite have the complexities of the three coffees before it.

 My Notes: Leaves, chocolate

-Roaster’s Notes: Tangerine, cane sugar, cola sweetness and caramel
+Roaster’s Notes: Tangerine, cane sugar, cola sweetness, and caramel

 5. Mexico Finca Santa Teresa – One Line Coffee (Guddina Subscription)

 We all agreed that this coffee from Mexico was the runt of the group.
 I’m not picking at One Line Coffee, I hear they have great beans, but this one just didn’t impress.
-It was also the first one I tasted, which should explain what I wrote down on my notes…
+It was also the first one I tasted, which should explain what I wrote in my notes…

 My Notes: I suck at this, Earth yo